 We’ll also add you to the EV Hub’s Microsoft Office 365 Group.
-The Office 365 Group gives you access the EV Hub SharePoint site for file-sharing purposes and to Microsoft Teams, which we use for Workgroups.
+The Office 365 Group gives you access the EV Hub SharePoint site for file-sharing purposes and to Microsoft Teams.
 You can link the Microsoft login with your EV Hub account on your My Account page.

 When you registered for the EV Hub, you told us either: you told us your organization uses Office 365, you wanted to setup your own Microsoft account, or you’d like us to setup a custom username for you to access the SharePoint site and Microsoft Teams.

 If your organization uses Office 365 or you said you’d like to setup a your own Microsoft account, then you should receive an email welcoming you to Microsoft Teams.
 You must accept the invitation for privacy purposes.
 You accept the invitation by clicking on the Open Microsoft Teams link in the email.